-In February 2015, the Company was awarded a grant by CPRIT whereby the Company is eligible to receive up to US\$14,100,000 on eligible expenditures over a three-year period related to the development of the Company's Phase 2b clinical program for MDNA55.
-In October 2017 the Company was granted a one year extension to the grant, allowing expenses to be claimed over a four-year period ending February 28, 2019.
-On February 4, 2019 the Company was approved for a further six-month extension until August 31, 2019 and on July 25, 2019 an additional sixmonth extension was granted to February 28, 2020 and on January 6, 2020 an additional sixmonth extension was granted to August 28, 2020.
-The Company does not anticipate requiring any additional extensions to the timelines.
+In February 2015, the Company received notice that it had been awarded a grant by CPRIT whereby the Company is eligible to receive up to US\$14.1 million on eligible expenditures over a three year period related to the development of the Company's Phase 2b clinical program for MDNA55.
+In October 2017, the Company was granted a one-year extension to the grant allowing expenses to be claimed over a four-year period ending February 28, 2019.
+On February 4, 2019 the Company was approved for a further six-month extension ending August 31, 2019, on July 25, 2019 an additional six-month extension was granted to February 28, 2020 and on January 6, 2020 an additional six-month extension was granted to August 28, 2020.
+The grant expired on August 28, 2020 and as of March 31, 2021 the grant with CPRIT is substantially complete.

-Ongoing program funding from CPRIT is subject to a number of conditions including the satisfactory achievement of milestones that must be met to release additional CPRIT funding, evidence that the Company has raised 50% matching funds and maintaining substantial functions of the Company related to the project grant in Texas as well as using Texas-based subcontractors and collaborators wherever possible.
-There can be no assurances that the Company will continue to meet the necessary CPRIT criteria or that CPRIT will continue to advance additional funds to the Company.
+Ongoing program funding from CPRIT is subject to a number of conditions including the satisfactory achievement of milestones that must be met to release additional CPRIT funding, proof the Company has raised 50% matching funds and maintaining substantial functions of the Company related to the project grant in Texas as well as using Texas-based subcontractor and collaborators wherever possible.
+There can be no assurances that the Company will continue to meet the necessary CPRIT criteria, satisfactorily achieve milestones, or that CPRIT will continue to advance additional funds to the Company.